realpython/python-guide/docs/writing/logging.rst

 The :mod:`logging` module has been a part of Python's Standard Library since version 2.3.
 It is succinctly described in :pep:`282`.
-The documentation is notoriously hard to read, except for the `basic logging tutorial`_, and often less useful than simply reading the source code.
+The documentation is notoriously hard to read, except for the `basic logging tutorial`_.

 Logging serves two purposes: